West Coast Haunters Convention Grants

 Lending Library to support teachers and parents of children with autism

-Assistance with cost of ear molds for low-income students
+Assistance with the cost of ear molds for low-income students

 Standing Desks for Students